Asbestos is the only proven cause of mesothelioma. It can take up to 50 years for mesothelioma to develop after exposure

 Asbestos not only causes mesothelioma, it is also the only cause of a lung disease known as asbestosis.
 Mesothelioma only affects the lining of the lung.
 Asbestosis affects the entire lung but is not cancerous.
 It causes thickening in the lung, reducing lung function and decreasing life expectancy.

 By 2011, the connection between asbestos and mesothelioma became even clearer.
-The International Agency for Research on Cancer presented their findings on the link between the development of mesothelioma and asbestos exposure to the World Health Organization conference.
-They discussed the latest scientific research.
-It conclusively showed the connection between asbestos and mesothelioma.
-The researchers noted that neither the type of asbestos or the length of the asbestos fiber played a role in who got mesothelioma and who didn’t.
+The International Agency for Research on Cancer presented their findings on the link between the development of mesothelioma and asbestos exposure to the World Health Organization conference where they discussed the latest scientific research.

 Where Is Asbestos Found?